A Research Librarian is available to answer your questions:

 Historical Collections of Executive Branch Departments' Records

 "The Cabinet is an advisory body made up of the heads of the 15 executive departments.
 Appointed by the President and confirmed by the Senate, the members of the Cabinet are often the President’s closest confidants.
 In addition to running major federal agencies, they play an important role in the Presidential line of succession — after the Vice President, Speaker of the House, and Senate President pro tempore, the line of succession continues with the Cabinet offices in the order in which the departments were created.
-All the members of the Cabinet take the title Secretary, excepting the head of the Justice Department, who is styled Attorney General." (from https://www.whitehouse.gov/about-the-white-house/the-executive-branch/)
+All the members of the Cabinet take the title Secretary, excepting the head of the Justice Department, who is styled Attorney General." (from The White House's Executive Branch)

-Freedom Riders were civil rights activists that rode interstate buses into the segregated South to test the United States Supreme Court decision in Boynton v.
-Virginia.
-Boynton had outlawed racial segregation in the restaurants and waiting rooms in terminals serving buses that crossed state lines.
 This primary source collection sourced from the Federal Bureau of Investigation Library includes surveillance reports, chronologies, witness statements and more.
 These materials provide unique (and in some cases recently declassified) insight into the Freedom Rides, the Kennedy administration, and the segregated South.